Monk fruit has rapidly become one of the most popular baking ingredients in the keto and low-carb community.

 In short, the lack of calories generally means the reward component is missing.

 While functional magnetic resonance imaging showed that glucose ingestion caused prolonged signal depression in the hypothalamus, results for zero-calorie sweeteners differed (Yang 201013).

-In light of this, one study had to conclude that consumption of intense zero-calorie sweeteners leads to overeating and weight gain due to increased appetite (Bellisle et al. 200714).
+In light of this, one study concluded that consuming intense zero-calorie sweeteners leads to overeating and weight gain due to increased appetite (Bellisle et al. 200714).

 Monk fruit vs. Sugar on Keto

-Unlike the white crystals, monk fruit does not provide carbohydrates and may still provide a health benefit or two.
+Unlike the white crystal, monk fruit does not provide carbohydrates and may still provide tiny health benefits.

 Also, monk fruit extract may not spike blood sugar as abruptly as sugar.

 Nevertheless, this does not mean that the natural sweetener does not affect blood sugar and insulin levels.

 Compared to sugar, glucose and insulin levels reached a similar average level in humans (Tey et al. 201715).

 These facts do not make monk fruit an intensively sweet miracle food that cannot throw you out of ketosis.